-There are also online indexes available at Archives Network Wales, Access to Archives and National Register of Archives, the latter run by the National Archives.
+There are also on-line indexes available at Archives Network Wales, Access to Archives and National Register of Archives.

-Opening Hours can be found by going to the Office's Contact Details and Opening Hours page.
-It is necessary to book before visiting the Archive as space is limited.
-Please note the Glynne-Gladstone collection (ref: GG) is stored off-site so it is essential to order documents from this collection at least 2 working days prior to your visit because they have to be transferred to Flintshire Records Office.
+Opening Hours can be found by going to their Contact Details and Opening Hours page.
+It is necessary to book before visiting to avoid disappointment because space is limited.
+The Glynne-Gladstone collection (ref: GG) is stored off-site so it is essential to order documents from this collection at least two working days prior to your visit because they have to be transferred to the Office.

-Directions to the Archives can be found by going to the where is the Record Office section of the Office's planning your visit page.
+Directions can be found by going to the where is the Archive section of the planning your visit page.

-Car Parking is available at the front of the Archive.
+Car Parking is available at the front of the building.

-There is a drinks machine in the Record Office foyer which serves tea, coffee and hot chocolate.
-No food is sold on site however, so you will need to bring food with you or if you prefer there are several eating establishments in the village which are within walking distance of the Office.
+There is a drinks machine in the foyer which serves tea, coffee and hot chocolate.
+No food is sold on site, so you will need to bring food with you or if you prefer there are several eating establishments in the village which are within walking distance.